Dimondheart/Space-Invaders-Game/README.md

 - Movement
 - Player control
 - Basic weapon & bullets
-- Health
+- Health, damage & destruction
-- Damage & destruction
+- Basic graphics (including a nifty random star background generator!)
 - Partial framework for a sound system
 - And a few more things...